 In the aftermath of the 2016 election and during the tumultuous first year of the Trump presidency, observers across the political spectrum have struggled to anticipate the likely consequences for American democracy.
 Never before has a sitting president so harshly questioned the integrity of elections, challenged the separation of powers, and verbally threatened the freedom of the press.
 Partisan polarization is at an all-time high, public trust at a historic low.
 For many Americans, democracy seems more imperiled now than at any time in living memory.
 And similar problems are afflicting other democracies around the world.

-Following the discussion, the panel will take questions from the audience.
+Following the discussion, the panel took questions from the audience.